nilumbra/my_leetcode_journey/README.md

 # my_leetcode_journey
 ## Activity log: to a full-year algorithmic journey in Leetcode
-10/03 Reboot.
+10/22 Learned Kanade's Algorithm to find the maximum subarray.
+And reverse it to find the minimum 10/03 Reboot.
 Reviewing 1~2 DP problems a day.

 04/14 Solved two topological sort problems: Course Schdule I, II.
 Classy classical problems brought up in 6.006 recitation as well.
 At the end of day(almost), participated in AtCoder Beginner Contest 248.
 Only solved 3 problems, got stuck on the 3rd problem so long which turns out to be another basic DP problem.
 Gigantic failure...

 04/14 Just realized there's this build-in function `divmod(divident, divisor)` in Python.
 Super handy for getting every digit of an integer, by ```while n > 0: